HypothesisWorks/hypothesis/docs/internals.rst

 Empirically this general appraoch seems to be much faster for classes of example where one of the passes is constrained, while still producing high quality results.

+An additional detail: In actual fact, the function that returns the shrinkers has access to the value to be shrunk.
+This is to handle the case where there might be a very large number of potential shrinkers, most of them useless.
+In the monadic case we have an infinite space of potential shrinkers because we can only apply shrinkers from the target strategy if we know the source value.

+The shrink functions returned must all be able to handle any value (in the sense of not erroring.
+They don't have to do anything useful).
+The purpose of the argument to shrinkers is only to immediately eliminate shrinkers that won't be useful.

 ---------------
 Parametrization